onfido/onfido-sdk-ui/README.md

 This SDK’s aim is to help with the document capture process.
 It does not actually perform the full document/face checks against our [API](https://documentation.onfido.com/).

-In order to perform a full document/face check, you need to call our [API](https://documentation.onfido.com/) to create a check for the applicant on your backend
+In order to perform a full document/face check, you need to call our [API](https://documentation.onfido.com/) to create a check for the applicant on your backend.

 ### 1. Creating a check